m-labs/nu-servo/README.md

 All three devices are part of the [Sinara](https://github.com/m-labs/sinara) ([Wiki](https://github.com/m-labs/sinara/wiki)) device family.

-The design and goals of the project are tracked in the Sinara wiki at [NovoUrukulServo](doc/NovoUrukulServo.md).
+The design and goals of the project are described in [NovoUrukulServo](doc/NovoUrukulServo.md).

 ## Code